 Located in the heart of the historic Old Town Square, Choco-Cafe serves up the best hot chocolate in Prague.
 With over a thousand varieties of rich and luscious hot chocolate to choose from, it’s the perfect destination for any chocolate lover.

 Sip on a warm and comforting cup of hot chocolate in a cozy, charming atmosphere.
 Whether you prefer classic hot chocolate or something more adventurous, Choco-Cafe has something for everyone.
 So, treat yourself to the ultimate chocolate experience and visit Choco-Cafe.

 They also have some delicious cakes and pastries, but what you also shouldn’t miss while you’re there are their Horice Rolls.
 It’s looks quite like a cannoli but tastes so much better!

 It’s made up of a round and hollow cookie, which is filled with sweet cream and you dunk it in warm melted chocolate as you eat it.
 My mouth is watering again already!

-10. Have breakfast at Cafe Louvre
+10. Have Delicious Breakfast at Cafe Louvre

 We absolutely enjoyed having their delectable strudel with our cappuccinos, as we admired their interiors.